Afghanistan–China relations: Soviet invasion of Afghanistan (1979)

 Following the Saur Revolution in Afghanistan, China reacted negatively to the Democratic Republic of Afghanistan as it viewed it as a Soviet advance and a threat to its friendly relations with Iran and Pakistan.
 Beijing recognized the new government two weeks after the revolution.

 On 27 December 1979, Soviet troops were deployed in Afghanistan.
 On December 30, Chinese government made announcement condemning the Soviet military invasion, and refused to recognize the Soviet-backed Karmal government.
 The official relationship was stopped, and the Chinese embassy was degraded to representative office, and only dealt with consular and visa issues.

 During the Sino-Soviet split, strained relations between China and the USSR resulted in bloody border clashes and mutual backing for the opponent's enemies.
 China and Afghanistan had neutral relations with each other during the King's rule.
 When the pro-Soviet Afghan Communists seized power in Afghanistan in 1978, relations between China and the Afghan communists quickly turned hostile.
 The Afghan pro-Soviet communists supported China's then-enemy Vietnam and blamed China for supporting Afghan anticommunist militants.
 China responded to the Soviet war in Afghanistan by supporting the Afghan mujahideen and ramping up their military presence near Afghanistan in Xinjiang.
 China acquired military equipment from America to defend itself from Soviet attack.
 By the early 1980s, China viewed Afghanistan as posing a moderately high risk because of its ties with the Soviet Union.
+China supplied weapons to the Afghan Mujahideen fighting the Soviet Union.
+The weapons were transferred mostly through Pakistan and became part of the US-led Operation Cyclone.

 Soviet withdrawal from Afghanistan was one of the conditions pushed by China for any détente in China-Soviet relations.
 China saw the Soviet presence as a regional threat to itself (to prevent the USSR from encircling China) and a threat to its ally Pakistan.
 With possible United States support, China supplied weapons to Afghan guerrillas against the Soviet puppet government.